jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 I am not naive.
 Human Nature will never be perfect.
 We still have many problems today.
 But now we know gatekeeping by way of bullying, lawsuits, and violence comes too naturally when we have authority over others, from teachers to coaches, executives to princes.
 To fight against our darker Nature by purging the antagonism via the continued universal experience of real-life troubles and the reliance on others to solve our pains.

 Knowing Techvolution is like learning a language.
 Once you understand this way of thinking, you automatically realize creating and distributing better tools is what truly secures everyone's freedom and prosperity.
 This new philosophy also teaches us that gatekeeping technology is a false god that, instead of securing one's future, destroys the checks and balances required inside ecosystems.
-Thus antagonism is a tragic tale because it leads to its own inevitable destruction.
+Thus antagonism is a tragic tale that leads to its own inevitable destruction.

 Now, I must thank those who took the first leap.
-Decades ago, many brave parents unplugged themselves from fixed-ideological politics and ventured into the frontier to start a new society.
+Decades ago, many brave parents unplugged themselves from fixed-ideological politics and their respective identities and ventured into the frontier to start a new society.
 Because of them, we study, understand, and promote our technological evolution's new modes and orders.
-As a result, today's parents know every kid has an important goal to achieve and a fun story to live because, like in the natural world, there's always a niche to fill inside our ever-evolving ecosystem that's using Nature's currency to harness energy more efficiently every day.
+As a result, today's parents know every kid has an important goal to achieve and a fun story to live because, like in the natural world, there's always a niche to fill inside our ever-evolving technological ecosystem that's using Nature's currency to harness energy more efficiently every day.

 Now, all the world's regions sustain happy human life.
-Our kids don't die in ideological wars, suffer economic depressions, and rarely struggle with psychological torments.
+Like the relgious wars that once plague humanity, our kids no longer die in ideological wars.
+Economic depressions are distant a memory.
+And psychological torments rarely afflict our children.

 Instead, they receive the customized education and tools they need to roll their own dice on the gameboard of life.
 They work with other frontline workers under minimal, open, and accountable leadership, using any tool they need.
 Nature's currency interconnects them inside a technological ecosystem filled with open-source and interoperable tools that select new adaptations so quickly it's edging us closer to perpetual profit while evolving life closer to our glorious future among the stars.